aviaviavi/curl-runnings/README.md

 output looks sane, and do this quickly and correctly.
 This is precisely the goal of curl-runnings.

-Now you can write your tests just as data in a yaml or json file, and curl-runnings will take care of the rest!
+Now you can write your tests just as data in a Dhall, yaml or json file, and curl-runnings will take care of the rest!

-While yaml/json is the current way to write curl-runnings tests, this project is being built in a way that should lend itself well to an embedded domain specific language, which is a future goal for the project. curl-runnings specs in Dhall is also being developed and may fulfill the same needs.

 ### Installing